CookieUzen/resume/resume.typ

     == Projects

     ==== Homelab\
-    - Hosted various service across geological regions on cloud services and on-premise bare metal servers
+    - Hosted various VMs and containers across geological regions on cloud services and bare metal
-    - Using Proxmox VE hypervisor and Docker to host Nextcloud, Mail, Game Servers, and other services
     - Adept at storage technology with RAID, ZFS, and SMB
     - Familiar with Ubuntu and RHEL based operating systems
     - Experienced with networking, reverse proxying, remote accessing services via Tailscale, Wireguard and Caddy
-    - Familiar DNS for domain resolution
-    - Managed backup and recovery of services with snapshot management via Proxmox Backup Server
+    - Managed backup and recovery of services with snapshot management via Proxmox Backup Server and Restic with s3 buckets

     ==== #styled-link("https://github.com/CookieUzen/mangascribe")[Mangascribe]\
     - Work in progress manager for manga written in Go